 As time went by, the Dutch eventually left Semarang and the Outstadt was forgotten.
 For many years following, the once prestigious Old Town gave way to a Red Light district where crime and prostitution were rampant.
 The decaying state of the Old Town eventually forced the city to recognize the value of its Dutch heritage.
 The municipality finally took the initiative to restore many of the buildings to their former glory.
 This insightful conservation project turned the Old Town of Semarang into one of the prettiest areas in South East Asia.

 Given its dubious past, is the Old Town of Semarang safe to visit?
 Yes, indeed!
-The Old Town has been revived into a hip and happening venue for curious visitors, upcoming artists and the young crowd of Semarang.
+The Old Town has been revived into a hip and happening venue for curious visitors, upcoming artists, and the young crowd of Semarang.
+And, there’s plenty of things to do in the Old Town of Semarang!

 Unfortunately, as Semarang developed into a modern metropolis, some parts of the old town were, once again, gravely neglected.
-Perfectly aged patinas took over forgotten surfaces.
-Tree roots clung to crumbling walls.
-Plaster began to fall leaving behind abstract outlines.
+Perfectly aged patinas took over forgotten surfaces, tree roots clung to crumbling walls, and crumbling plaster created abstract lines on the buildings.

 That brings me back to what I was saying at the beginning of this post: There's just something about old, crumbling buildings that render them so photogenic.
 In my opinion, this state of disarray is exactly what makes the Old Town of Semarang so charming.
 I was absolutely smitten with the beautiful, natural decay of these abandoned buildings.